 Most payday loans are sold in storefronts or online but you can also find them in some banks, although they market them as direct-deposit advances.

-Although peer-to-peer loans, also known as P2P loans, are typically worth $25,000 or less, collectively they amount to billions of dollars in outstanding debt across America.
+Although marketplace loans, also known as peer-to-peer loans are typically worth $25,000 or less, collectively they amount to billions of dollars in outstanding debt across America.
 P2P loans are marketed in three main categories: personal loans, business loans and student loans.

 The problem with loans for medical expenses is that they are unexpected and extremely expensive.
 According to U.S. Centers for Medicare and Medicaid Services, the average cost of a 3-day hospital stay is $30,000 and just fixing a broken leg can cost you up to $7,500.
 To make matters worse, interest rates are usually very high.

 According to the Federal Reserve, over 50% of collection records and 20% of lawsuits on credit reports are due to medical loans.
 It’s not only uninsured families who are at risk either.

 The only upside of medical unsecured loans is that they can usually be included in a bankruptcy filing, but since this will still destroy your credit rating, it’s smarter to use non-bankruptcy options if at all possible.
 For instance, you could apply for financial assistance to reduce your bill, negotiate a payment plan you can afford, or try to negotiate a discount with the medical provider.

 These are only a few of the many types of unsecured loans available to borrowers.
 Determining which type of loan is best for you will depend on your unique situation.
 Some factors to consider are what you need the money for, your income level, current living expenses, and your risk tolerance.